Tailhook scandal: Initial reactions

-According to Coughlin, she told Snyder, first by telephone, and then in person at breakfast, about the assault the next morning of September 8, saying, "I was almost gang-banged last night by a bunch of fucking F-18 pilots."
+According to Coughlin, she told Snyder, first by telephone, and then in person at breakfast, about the assault the next morning of September 8, saying, "I was almost gang-banged last night by a bunch of fucking F-18 Hornet pilots."
 Snyder, she said, seemingly preoccupied by another matter and lost in thought, distractedly replied, "Paula, you need to stop hanging around with those guys.
 That's what you've got to expect on the third deck with a bunch of drunk aviators" and made no further comment.

 On September 19, Captain Robert Parkinson, Snyder's chief of staff, and Coughlin met with Snyder in his office at Patuxent and Coughlin told him in detail about the assault.
-Snyder told Coughlin that he would call and inform Ludwig, Dunleavy, and his boss, Vice Admiral William Bowes, about the situation and that he and Coughlin would write detailed letters which he would deliver to Dunleavy.
-When Coughlin learned on September 30 that the letters had not yet been delivered, she gave a copy of her letter to a staff member for the Chief of Naval Personnel/Deputy Chief of Naval Operations for Manpower Vice Admiral Jeremy Michael Boorda.
+Snyder told Coughlin that he would call and inform Ludwig, Dunleavy, and his boss, Vice Admiral William C. Bowes, the head of the Naval Air Systems Command, about the situation and that he and Coughlin would write detailed letters which he would deliver to Dunleavy.
+When Coughlin learned on September 30 that the letters had not yet been delivered, she gave a copy of her letter to a staff member for the Chief of Naval Personnel/Deputy Chief of Naval Operations for Manpower, Vice Admiral Jeremy Michael Boorda.
 Boorda showed the letter to Dunleavy and Vice Chief of Naval Operations Jerome L. Johnson, who directed Rear Admiral Duvall Williams, commander of the Naval Investigative Service (NIS), to start a criminal inquiry.
-Dunleavy called Coughlin to tell her a formal investigation was being ordered, and told her that she would be transferred to Washington, DC to help with the probe.
+Dunleavy called Coughlin to tell her a formal investigation was being ordered, and told her that she would be transferred to Washington, D.C., to help with the probe.
 The investigation began on October 11, 1991.

 Also on October 11, 1991, Ludwig mailed a letter to the participating Navy and Marine Corps squadrons.
 Ludwig's letter, which assessed the 1991 symposium, began by saying, "Without a doubt, it was the biggest and most successful Tailhook we have ever had.
 We said it would be the 'Mother of all Hooks,' and it was."
 Ludwig then added, "This year the total damage bill was $23,000.
 Finally, and most serious, was 'the Gauntlet' on the third floor.
 I have five separate reports of young ladies, several of whom had nothing to do with Tailhook, who were verbally abused, had drinks thrown on them, were physically abused and were sexually molested.
 Most distressing was the fact an underage young lady was severely intoxicated and had her clothing removed by members of the Gauntlet."